Middle-lane hogs are now being taken to court. But will this persuade them to actually move their steering wheels?

 When you would rather be picking your nose, chatting to your passenger in an animated fashion about office gossip, or finding that Adele track you haven’t listened to for at least a week.
 Or perhaps just having a nice, open-eyed snooze.

-Lots and lots of drivers really don’t like driving and proper driverless cars are still a few years off.
+Lots and lots of drivers really don’t like driving and proper driverless cars are still years off.
 What to do?
 Fortunately, there is a solution to the problem – become your own driverless car.

 It’s really very easy.
 Though it does make life very difficult for everyone else.
-Just find a motorway, find the middle lane and then make yourself at home!
+Just find a motorway, find the middle lane, and then make yourself at home!
 No need to turn the wheel much again, look in your mirrors or engage your brain until you need to exit the motorway.
 Suddenly, without indicating.

 Or at least, that used to be the solution.
 However, the much-publicised conviction of a van driver in Leeds Magistrate Court last week threatens to wake middle lane hogs from their cozy slumber, wrapped up between the outside and inside lanes.